spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 You can set a suspension hours (`suspensionHours`) time frame for critical periods to exempt your cluster from Ocean's scaling-down activities and ensure uninterrupted operations.

-During suspension hours, Ocean Autoscaler scales down all instances.
+During suspension hours, During suspension hours, Ocean Autoscaler does not scale down instances.
 Suspension hours override the restricted scale-down setting, which prevents scale-down for time frames when there is no Ocean activity, such as bin packing, reverting to lower-cost nodes, or reverting to reserved instances.

 >**Note**: Shutdown hours are when the nodes in the cluster are taken down.